 Read more about the tranche one proposals that were consulted on in the Consultation Document below.

 Read the final consultation report below.

-From 31 August 2021, the minimum room temperature required in early learning services increases from 16 degrees to 18 degrees Celsius in line with World Health Organisation guidelines.
+From 31 August 2021, the minimum room temperature required in early learning services increased from 16 degrees to 18 degrees Celsius in line with World Health Organisation guidelines.

 Tranche one Regulation amendments: 30 July 2021

-The following amendments will come into effect on 30 July 2021 and provide the Ministry with additional tools to manage non-compliance and clarify existing requirements, to ensure children’s health, safety and wellbeing.
+The following amendments came into force on 30 July 2021 and provide the Ministry with additional tools to manage non-compliance and clarify existing requirements, to ensure children’s health, safety and wellbeing.

 - Enabling the Secretary to reclassify a service’s licence as provisional following an incident involving a child that the Secretary considers warrants investigation.

 - Creating the ability to issue a written direction requiring a service to remedy an immediate health and safety risk.

 - Allowing the Ministry to immediately suspend a service’s licence if the licensed early childhood service is no longer under the control of its licensed service provider.